xilution/xilution-iam-example/README.md

 ### Access Your Content Hosted on Coyote

+1. Run `cat .env | grep XILUTION_INSTANCE_ID` to see your Coyote Instance ID.
-1. Open `https://{your-instance-id}.prod.coyote.content-delivery.xilution` in a browser.
+1. Open `https://{instance-id}.prod.coyote.content-delivery.xilution` in a browser.

 ### Deprovision the Coyote Instance

-1. Run `yarn xln:deprovision-instance`, to deprovision the Coyote instance.
+1. Run `yarn xln:coyote:deprovision-instance`, to deprovision the Coyote instance.
-1. Run `yarn xln:show-instance-status`, to see the status of your Coyote instance.
+1. Run `yarn xln:coyote:show-instance-status`, to see the status of your Coyote instance.
-It can take up to 2 minutes to fully deprovision your Coyote instance.
+It can take up to 2 minutes to fully deprovision your Fox instance.
 Deprovisioning is complete when you see the following.
     ```json
     {